Spoken Punctuation

 Say Result

-"open quote" or "quote""
+"open quote" or "opening quote""

-"close quote" or "end quote""
+"close quote" or "closing quote""

-"open parenthesis" or "open paren"(
+"open parenthesis" or "open bracket"(

-"close parenthesis" or "close paren")
+"close parenthesis" or "close bracket")

-"open bracket"[
+"open square bracket"[

-"close bracket"]
+"close square bracket"]

 Special Characters